HyperTag/documentation/src/content/cloud-destinations/s3-event-logs.md

 Either configure a new S3 connection in your MetaRouter dashboard with a unique name or use an existing one.
 This connection holds your `AWS Region`, `Bucket Name`, and `Server Side Encryption` (as needed).
 Click `Save` to activate your pipeline.

-### Things to Note:
+## Things to Note

-1. _AWS Region (required)_
+### 1. AWS Region (required):

 The region in which your S3 bucket resides.
 You can find a list of regions for [Amazon S3 under the "Region" column here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region).
 Enter your region exactly as it's shown (i.e. `us-east-1`).

-2. _Server Side Encryption (optional)_
+### 2. Server Side Encryption (optional):

 AWS S3 supports [server side encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
 If your bucket policy requires the server side encryption header to be set, you can specify that here.
 Example values for this field are 'AES256' or 'aws:kms'.

-3. _Path Prefix (optional)_
+### 3. Path Prefix (optional):

 The file path at which your S3 events will be stored.

 ![s3-event-logs1](/images/s3-event-logs3v2.png)